Raja-Soni/Order_Management_App_Using_-BLOC-MockAPI-/README.md

 **Ans:**

 1. **Sales Order Listing Page**
    - Pulled sales order data from a mock/dummy API.
    - Displayed key details: Customer Name, Order Date, Total Amount, and Status (Pending/Delivered) ordered as newest to oldest according to date & time.
+   - Implemented pagination in the initial listing to improve scalability and user experience.
    - Added filters such as *All Orders*, *Today’s Orders*, *Pending Orders*, *Delivered Orders*.

 2. **Create New Sales Order Page**
    - Built a form with fields: Customer Name, Product(Dropdown local List), Quantity, and Rate.